 Acupuncture Association of Colorado

 When deciding on a practitioner, credentials from the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) are important.
 The passage of the NCCAOM National Board Exams is easily recognized proof of full training (strict training standards are a prerequisite to sit for the exams) and is used by most states in the U.S. as qualification for state licensing of acupuncture professionals.
 Dipl.
 O.M. stands for Diplomate of Oriental Medicine (Acupuncture and Herbal Certification), or Dipl.
 Ac., Diplomate of Acupuncture.
-In this website see Find an Acupuncturist to help you find a fully-trained Acupuncture or Oriental Medicine Specialist in your area.
+In this website see Find an Acupuncturist to help you find a fully-trained Acupuncture or Traditional East Asian Medicine Specialist in your area.

 To be eligible to sit for the NCCAOM national exams requires documentation of the following minimum training requirements from an accepted accredited school (see chart below).
 To maintain NCCAOM certification diplomates must re-apply every four years and complete minimum requirements in continuing education in core competency or a combination of continuing education and professional enhancement.